looqbox/data-challenge/README.md

 ## Submitting
 - Send an e-mail to the person that you are in contact within Looqbox!
 - Your answer must be sent in PDF format with the code snippets used in each question, as well as the result obtained (values, tables, graphs)

-## Bonus points!
-- Question 5 is a bonus question!
-- Explain why you chose the visualization you are submitting.

 ## Useful links
 - [MySQL documentation](https://dev.mysql.com/doc/)